Deborah Odell

-Deborah Lee O'Dell (born October 5, 1973) is a Canadian actress and singer.
+Deborah Lee O'Dell is a Canadian actress and singer.
 She has appeared in various films and TV series.

-Early life

-Deborah O'Dell was born in St. John's, Newfoundland on October 5, 1973.

 Career

 Deborah made her acting debut in the 1997 fantasy film A Simple Wish, which featured Mara Wilson and Martin Short.

 Deborah has made various television appearances including F/X: The Series, Earth: Final Conflict, and Mythic Warriors.

 She voiced Ariel Flyer in the animated series, Rescue Heroes, taking over for Lisa Messinger, who previously voiced Ariel Flyer for the first season.